kevinleclair1/Sexyforms-plugin/README.md

 Sexyforms.js will allow you to create great looking input forms with ease.
 Only a small amount of HTML and Javascript is required.

 #Getting Started
 Include `sexyforms.js` and call the function in your `main.js`.
 Pass the .sexyForm function the style you would like to use.
+Ensure that you have linked jQuery in your HTML file.
 Pass the `.sexyForm()` function the style you would like to use for your form.
 Also link the `sexyForms.css` file in your head tag.

 ```
 $(function() {